EdJoPaTo/website-stalker-example/systems/starlabs/de/pages-starbook-horizon-specification.md

  Operating System

- Linux distribution with kernel 6.2 or later
+ Distributions using Linux 6.2 or later
  Windows 11 22H1 (64-bit) or later

 What's in the Box